raaghavraaj/logs-system/README.md

 ```

 ### Health Monitoring
 The system includes automatic failure detection and recovery using structured logging.
-Use `./monitor_system.sh` for real-time health monitoring.
+Use `./test-system.sh health` for system health monitoring.
 For details on circuit breaker patterns and recovery mechanisms, see [TECHNICAL_WRITEUP.md](./TECHNICAL_WRITEUP.md).

 ## 📝 Testing